nathanpeck/ecs-patterns-vitepress/pattern/public-facing-web-ecs-ec2-cloudformation/index.md

 #### Define the cluster

 The following CloudFormation defines an ECS cluster that has a capacity provider that launches EC2 instances on demand as you request for ECS to deploy containers.
+The instances will be launched in the public subnet.

 <<< @/pattern/public-facing-web-ecs-ec2-cloudformation/files/cluster.yml